johnwargo/johnwargo-static-11ty/src/about.md

 I'm a geek, not a nerd (there **is** a difference).
 I'm currently a Principal Product Manager at OutSystems.

 I registered this domain and built this site as a way for me to post information about different and interesting things I encountered in the technical world.
 I'm pretty opinionated, so when I see something silly in the world, especially in mobile applications, I write about it.
-I

 Any opinion or comment I post on this site is my personal opinion only.
 Nothing I say here should be considered a statement made by my employer.
 It's just me saying what's on my mind at the time.